Bangor, Maine: Road

 Daily intercity bus service from Bangor proper is provided by two companies.
 Concord Coach Lines connects Bangor with Augusta, Portland, several towns in Maine's midcoast region, and Boston, Massachusetts.
 Cyr Bus Lines provides daily service to Caribou and several northern Maine towns along I-95 and Route 1.
-The area is also served by Greyhound, which operates out of Dysart's Truck Stop in neighboring Hermon.
+The area is also served by Greyhound, which operates out of the Park and Ride lot at 360 Odlin Road.
 West's Bus Service provides service between Bangor and Calais.

 In 2011, Acadian Lines ended bus service to Saint John, New Brunswick, because of low ticket sales.

 The Community Connector system offers public transportation within Bangor and to adjacent towns such as Orono.
 There is also a seasonal (summer) shuttle between Bangor and Bar Harbor.

 Rail

 Freight service is provided by Pan Am Railways and Central Maine and Quebec Railway, the latter being a successor to locally based Bangor and Aroostook Railroad and Montreal, Maine and Atlantic Railway.

-Passenger rail service was provided most recently by the New Brunswick Southern Railway, which in 1994 discontinued its route to Saint John, New Brunswick.
+Passenger rail service was discontinued by the BAR in 1961.

 For historic Bangor trolley service see Bangor Railway and Electric Company.